zeek/zeek/intro/index.rst

 Overview
 --------

-Bro is a passive, open-source network traffic analyzer.
+Zeek is a passive, open-source network traffic analyzer.
 It is primarily a security monitor that inspects all traffic on a link in depth for signs of suspicious activity.
-More generally, however, Bro supports a wide range of traffic analysis tasks even outside of the security domain, including performance measurements and helping with trouble-shooting.
+More generally, however, Zeek supports a wide range of traffic analysis tasks even outside of the security domain, including performance measurements and helping with trouble-shooting.

-The most immediate benefit that a site gains from deploying Bro is an extensive set of *log files* that record a network's activity in high-level terms.
+The most immediate benefit that a site gains from deploying Zeek is an extensive set of *log files* that record a network's activity in high-level terms.
 These logs include not only a comprehensive record of every connection seen on the wire, but also application-layer transcripts such as, e.g., all HTTP sessions with their requested URIs, key headers, MIME types, and server responses; DNS requests with replies; SSL certificates; key content of SMTP sessions; and much more.
-By default, Bro writes all this information into well-structured tab-separated log files suitable for post-processing with external software.
+By default, Zeek writes all this information into well-structured tab-separated log files suitable for post-processing with external software.
 Users can however also chose from a set of alternative output formats and backends to interface directly with, e.g., external databases.

-In addition to the logs, Bro comes with built-in functionality for a range of analysis and detection tasks, including extracting files from HTTP sessions, detecting malware by interfacing to external registries, reporting vulnerable versions of software seen on the network, identifying popular web applications, detecting SSH brute-forcing, validating SSL certificate chains, and much more.
+In addition to the logs, Zeek comes with built-in functionality for a range of analysis and detection tasks, including extracting files from HTTP sessions, detecting malware by interfacing to external registries, reporting vulnerable versions of software seen on the network, identifying popular web applications, detecting SSH brute-forcing, validating SSL certificate chains, and much more.

-However, the key to understanding Bro lies in realizing that even though the system comes with such powerful functionality out of the box, fundamentally it represents a *platform* for traffic analyses that's fully customizable and extensible: Bro provides users with a domain-specific, Turing-complete *scripting language* for expressing arbitrary analysis tasks.
-Conceptually, you can think of Bro as a "domain-specific Python" (or Perl): just like Python, the system comes with a large set of pre-built functionality (the "standard library"), yet you are not limited to what the system ships with but can put Bro to use in novel ways by writing your own code.
-Indeed, all of Bro's default analyses, including all the logging, is the result of such scripts; there's no specific analysis hard-coded into the core of system.
+However, the key to understanding Zeek lies in realizing that even though the system comes with such powerful functionality out of the box, fundamentally it represents a *platform* for traffic analyses that's fully customizable and extensible: Zeek provides users with a domain-specific, Turing-complete *scripting language* for expressing arbitrary analysis tasks.
+Conceptually, you can think of Zeek as a "domain-specific Python" (or Perl): just like Python, the system comes with a large set of pre-built functionality (the "standard library"), yet you are not limited to what the system ships with but can put Zeek to use in novel ways by writing your own code.
+Indeed, all of Zeek's default analyses, including all the logging, is the result of such scripts; there's no specific analysis hard-coded into the core of system.

-Bro runs on commodity hardware and hence provides a low-cost alternative to expensive proprietary solutions.
-Despite the price tag, however, Bro actually goes far beyond the capabilities of other network monitoring tools, which typically remain limited to a small set of hard-coded analysis tasks.
-We emphasize in particular that Bro is *not* a classic signature-based intrusion detection system (IDS).
+Zeek runs on commodity hardware and hence provides a low-cost alternative to expensive proprietary solutions.
+Despite the price tag, however, Zeek actually goes far beyond the capabilities of other network monitoring tools, which typically remain limited to a small set of hard-coded analysis tasks.
+We emphasize in particular that Zeek is *not* a classic signature-based intrusion detection system (IDS).
-While it supports such standard functionality as well, Bro's scripting language indeed facilitates a much broader spectrum of very different approaches to finding malicious activity, including semantic misuse detection, anomaly detection, and behavioral analysis.
+While it supports such standard functionality as well, Zeek's scripting language indeed facilitates a much broader spectrum of very different approaches to finding malicious activity, including semantic misuse detection, anomaly detection, and behavioral analysis.

-A large variety of sites deploy Bro operationally for protecting their cyberinfrastructure, including many universities, research labs, supercomputing centers, open-science communities, and major corporations.
-Bro specifically targets high-speed, high-volume network monitoring, and an increasing number of sites are now using the system to monitor their 10GE networks, with some already moving on to 100GE links.
-Bro accommodates such high-performance settings by supporting scalable load-balancing: large sites typically run "Bro Clusters" in which a high-speed frontend load-balancer distributes the traffic across an appropriate number of backend PCs, all running dedicated Bro instances on their individual traffic slices.
+A large variety of sites deploy Zeek operationally for protecting their cyberinfrastructure, including many universities, research labs, supercomputing centers, open-science communities, and major corporations.
+Zeek specifically targets high-speed, high-volume network monitoring, and an increasing number of sites are now using the system to monitor their 10GE networks, with some already moving on to 100GE links.
+Zeek accommodates such high-performance settings by supporting scalable load-balancing: large sites typically run "Zeek Clusters" in which a high-speed frontend load-balancer distributes the traffic across an appropriate number of backend PCs, all running dedicated Zeek instances on their individual traffic slices.
 A central manager system coordinates the process, synchronizing state across the backends and providing the operators with a central management interface for configuration and access to aggregated logs.
-Bro's integrated management framework, ZeekControl, supports such cluster setups out-of-the-box.
+Zeek's integrated management framework, ZeekControl, supports such cluster setups out-of-the-box.

 Features
 --------

-Bro supports a wide range of analyses through its scripting language.
+Zeek supports a wide range of analyses through its scripting language.
 Yet even without further customization it comes with a powerful set of features.